hmalik82/fashionMNIST-simple/README.md

 # CNN for fashionMNIST Classification

-This notebook implements a simple Convolutional Neural Network (CNN) using TensorFlow/Keras to classify digits from the MNIST dataset.
+This notebook implements a simple Convolutional Neural Network (CNN) with PyTorch to classify digits from the fashionMNIST dataset.

 ## Features
 - Preprocessing of MNIST dataset